War Chanter

 Big Show

-When you reach 17th level, as an action, you put on a big show.
-Big show lasts for 1 minute, until you dismiss it, or are incapacitated.
+When you reach 17th level, as an action, you begin the Big Show with a Major Illusion.
+Big Show replaces your war chant demanding you stay in place.
 While active, so long as you do not move for one round, you gain resistance to all damage.
 While standing in place, you can use your action to give an ally an extra action.
 You can use your bonus action to give an ally a weapon attack, and use your move action to allow an ally to move in your stead.
-Any creature that takes damage while this ability is active is struck with Ictus.
+Any creature that takes damage while this ability is active is struck with Ictus and the triggering attack gives that ally a +2 bonus to AC until the start of their next turn.

 Once this feature is used, it can't be used again until after a long rest.